Please Note

 Mr. Curry is an AAM Certified Mediator.

-A full time mediator since 1994, Mr. Curry has mediated over 5,000 cases, including complex personal injury, corporate, employment, partnership, construction, DTPA, malpractice, contract, insurance, real estate, zoning, appellate and regulatory disputes.
+A full-time mediator since 1994, Mr. Curry has mediated over 5,000 cases, including complex personal injury, corporate, employment, partnership, construction, DTPA, malpractice, contract, insurance, real estate, zoning, appellate, and regulatory disputes.
 He is on the approved mediator lists for the federal district courts in the Western District of Texas (Austin, San Antonio, El Paso, Waco) and for the state district courts in Austin and San Antonio.
 Mr. Curry is a member of the Association of Attorney-Mediators (President of the Central Texas Chapter, 1996-97).
-In the public policy dispute arena, he has served both as a mediator and facilitator, and is a Fellow of the Center for Public Policy Dispute Resolution.
-He served as co-moderator of a national on-line discussion forum dealing with alternative dispute resolution issues for two years and has spoken at seminars for lawyers and mediators on mediation, ethics and negotiation.
+In the public policy dispute arena, he has served both as a mediator and facilitator and is a Fellow of the Center for Public Policy Dispute Resolution.
+He served as co-moderator of a national online discussion forum dealing with alternative dispute resolution issues for two years and has spoken at seminars for lawyers and mediators on mediation, ethics, and negotiation.

 Video-Conferencing Mediations

-Mr. Curry conducts video-conferencing mediations using the Zoom video-conferencing platform.
+Mr. Curry exclusively conducts video-conferencing mediations using the Zoom video-conferencing platform.
 The only requirements are that participants have internet access and a computer or laptop with a camera.
-Alternately a cell-phone can be used through a downloadable app.
+Alternatively, a cell phone can be used through a downloadable app.
 The lawyer and client or representative do not have to be in the same location.
 Although it is quite straightforward - usually involving just clicking on a link - clear instructions will be provided to the parties before the mediation.
 The ability to have a general meeting, private caucuses, and to display documents or videos are available similar to an in-person mediation.
 Mr. Curry will be glad to demonstrate the features to counsel - just give him a call.

 Contact Information